 - Symptoms can't be explained by a neurological or other medical condition or another mental health disorder

 - Symptoms cause significant distress or problems in social, work or other areas, or they're significant enough that medical evaluation is recommended

-Treatment will depend on your type of functional neurologic disorder and your particular signs and symptoms.
+Treatment for functional neurologic disorder will depend on your particular signs and symptoms.
 For some people, a multispecialty team approach that includes a neurologist; psychiatrist or other mental health professional; speech, physical and occupational therapists; or others may be appropriate.

-Understanding what functional neurologic disorders are, that the symptoms are real and that improvement is possible can help you with treatment choices and recovery.
-Symptoms may get better after an explanation of the condition and reassurance from your doctor that symptoms aren't caused by a serious underlying neurological or medical problem.
+Understanding what functional neurologic disorder is, that the symptoms are real, and that improvement is possible can help you with treatment choices and recovery.
+Symptoms may get better after an explanation of the condition and reassurance from your health care provider that symptoms are not caused by a serious underlying neurological or other medical disorder.

 For some people, education and reassurance that they don't have a serious medical problem is the most effective treatment.
 For others, additional treatments may be beneficial.
 Involving loved ones can be helpful so that they can understand and support you.

 Medical disorder treatment